Fellow of the Academy of Social Sciences

 The Fellowship of the Academy of Social Sciences (FAcSS) is an award granted by the Academy of Social Sciences to leading academics, policy-makers, and practitioners of the social sciences.

 Fellows were previously known as Academicians and used the post-nominal letter "AcSS".
-This was changed in July 2014 to bring the Academy in line with other British learned societies.
+This was changed in July 2014 to bring the academy in line with other British learned societies.

-Notable fellows of the Academy of Social Sciences
+Fellows of the Academy of Social Sciences

 1999

 The first fellows (then known as academicians) were elected in 1999.
-The inaugural fellows include:
+The inaugural fellows were: